Fellow Bios

 Sustainability Communication | Community Development | Responsible Leadership

-Aarushi Gupta is a recipient of a MBA Fellowship for 2023-2024.
-She completed her bachelor’s degree from Rowan, majoring in Environmental and Sustainability Studies.
-Throughout her time at Rowan, she participated in different clubs and organizations that developed her passion for community engagement.
-In her work with the Rowan Community Garden and Rowan Environmental Action League (REAL), she discovered the power that strong, connected communities can have on their surroundings.
-Coupled with her concentration in Sustainable Business, Aarushi wants to be a part of the effort to lead the higher education industry towards environmental and social sustainability.
-Universities are unique microcosms of society and touch the lives of so many people who go out into the world to create change.
+In her work with the Rowan Community Garden and Rowan Environmental Action League (REAL), Aarushi discovered the power that strong, connected communities can have on their surroundings.
+Aarushi wants to be a part of the effort to lead the higher education industry towards environmental and social sustainability.
+Universities are unique microcosms of society that touch the lives of so many people who go out into the world to create change.
 They are the perfect location to expose citizens to how sustainability can be incorporated into their daily lives and careers.
-With her background in environmental studies, her passion for sustainability communication, and the business skills she’s learning in the RCB MBA program now, she hopes to help people become responsible leaders of their individual communities.

 Larah-Ann Petersen, MBA 2024